rakanssh/booky-monorepo/README.md

   - Email: admin@admin.com
   - Password: admin

+### PG Admin

+To connect PG Admin to the database instance, add a connection using the credentials defined in the backend environment targetting the internal address of the database (If using docker) which is by default: `db:5432`

 ## Environment Variables
 Environment variable defaults are defined in the docker-compose file, enough to launch the application.